 Fruits & vegetables were the major crop type segment and accounted for 51.05% of the global demand in 2015.
 This segment is anticipated to witness the fastest CAGR of 7.8% from 2016 to 2024.
 This can be attributed to the ease of application owing to the perennial nature of crops.

 The Middle East & Africa region is estimated to witness average growth over the forecast period.
 Constant technological advancements coupled with implementation of horticulture techniques to enhance crop yield are anticipated to fuel the product demand in countries including South Africa.
-Rising need for plastic film alternatives in agricultural and horticultural sector in the region is expected to drive the regional market over the coming years.
+Rising need for plastic film alternatives in the agricultural and horticultural sector in the region is expected to drive the regional market over the coming years.